coolwindjo/lut/archives/posts/2014-11-29-feature-images.md

 ---
 title: Feature images
-feature-img: "assets/img/pexels/desk-messy.jpeg"
+feature-img: "assets/images/pexels/desk-messy.jpeg"
 thumbnail: "assets/thumbnails/pexels/desk-messy.jpeg"
-tags: [Test, Lorem]
+tag:
+  - Test
+  - Lorem
 ---

 Hopefully you will find enough information about how to set images in your blog here.